 How did your interest in films develop?
 Did you always know you were going to make films?

-It started in school actually.
-I was in Eleventh Grade, and I was into photography.
-So, one of these days, one of my teachers asked me if I could make a film.
-And we made one, and then we got an award.
+It started in school, I was in Eleventh Grade, and I was into photography.
+One day, one of my teachers asked me if I could make a film, and we made one, for which we then got an award.
 Then, I thought, you know shayad film bana sakte hain (maybe I can make a film).
 Then I just made one more, and one more.
 I think that’s when it started.
 But I was still not watching films as such.
 The films I was watching were all these mainstream films.
 Then I remember this one filmmaker – Ashwin Kumar who came to our school around that time.
 He had come for a workshop and I was the one interviewing him for our school magazine.
 We asked him these questions, and then he took some names and those names just stuck with me.
 I was hearing them for the first time.
 Up until then I was only watching Nolan and Scorsese, and mostly Hollywood.
 He was talking about Alejandro Iñárritu, Iranian Cinema and Satyajit Ray.
 That is when I started watching a different kind of cinema.
 But what really changed was when I went to London.
 I went there to study Film Studies, but I dropped out after one year.
 But just being in London for that one year changed everything.
 I was in King’s College, and it is right in the centre of London.
 It is also right next to the British Film Institute.
 So, I was watching films almost every day.
 That is where I really encountered the filmmakers I love now, and who have taught me everything.
 It also made me unlearn a lot of things as well.
 I was also mostly watching Asian cinema.
-There were the Japanese masters - Yasujir%u014D Ozu and Hirokazu Koreeda, Taiwani filmmaker Hou Hsiao-Hsien.
+There were the Japanese masters - Yasujiro Ozu and Hirokazu Koreeda, Taiwani filmmaker Hou Hsiao-Hsien.
 And then I came back and decided to make films.